uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

     Response
         A property of some real object or event which value is target to be predicted in the :term:`supervised learning` task.
-On the :term:`training` stage, the model which finds the best dependency between input :term:`feature vector` and responses is selected.
-While :term:`feature` is an input in machine learning tasks, response is one of outputs can be made by :term:`model` on the :term:`inference` stage.
+While the :term:`feature` is an input in the machine learning task, the response is one of the outputs can be made by the :term:`model` on the :term:`inference` stage.

         Synonyms: dependent variable.

     Supervised learning
         :term:`Training` process with a :term:`dataset` containing information of dependencies between :term:`features<Feature>` and :term:`responses<Response>`.
-        The best :term:`model` of dependencies between input :term:`feature vector` and :term:`responses<Response>` is selected.
+        The goal is to get a :term:`model` of dependencies between input :term:`feature vector` and :term:`responses<Response>`.

     Training
-        A process of creating a best :term:`model` (in terms of some quality criteria) based on information extracted from a :term:`training set`.
+        A process of creating a :term:`model` based on information extracted from a :term:`training set`.
+        Resulting :term:`model` is selected in accordance with some quality criteria.

     Training set
         A :term:`dataset` used at the :term:`training` stage to create a :term:`model`.

     Unsupervised learning
-        :term:`Training` process where :term:`training set` does not contain information of dependencies between :term:`feature vectors<Feature vector>` and outputs need to be produced by the :term:`model`.
+        :term:`Training` process where :term:`training set` does not contain information of dependencies between :term:`feature vectors<Feature vector>` and :term:`responses<Response>`.
+        The goal is to get a :term:`model` matching :term:`feature vectors<Feature vector>` into groups.

 |dal_short_name| terms
 ======================